 - The reviews online were generally excellent, and it had a higher rating than any other cylinder mower.

 - The BBC’s Gardeners’ World website rated this as the best cylinder mower in 2020.

 A Few Things That Could be Better

-Here at DIY Gardening, we provide genuine product reviews based on our experience, and there are a few gripes we want to share with you about this cylinder mower:
+Here at DIY Gardening, we provide genuine product reviews based on our experience, and there are a few gripes we want to share with you about this manual mower:

 - It’s two and a half times the price of a comparable Bosch mower.